Graduate Courses & Seminars

 The IU Schedule of Classes lists courses offered this semester and the upcoming semester.

-For a listing of required and optional Biology graduate courses offered regularly or periodically, refer to the College Graduate Bulletin for Biology, or the relevant program bulletin:
+For a listing of required and optional Biology graduate courses offered regularly or periodically, refer to the Biology Graduate Bulletin for Biology, or the relevant program bulletin:

 A major part of the life of any scientific institution is the sharing of information through formal and informal seminars.
-The many seminar series sponsored by the EEB, MCDB and Microbiology programs, provide exposure to a wide range of research problems and approaches.
+The many seminar series sponsored by the EEB, GCDB, and Microbiology programs provide exposure to a wide range of research problems and approaches.

 - Microbiology seminar series (Tuesdays at 4pm in Myers 130)

-- Molecular, Cellular & Developmental Biology seminar series (Thursdays at 4pm in Myers 130)
+- Genome, Cell, and Developmental Biology seminar series (Thursdays at 4pm in Myers 130)

-- Evolution, Ecology & Behavior seminar series (Fridays at 4pm in Myers 130)
+- Evolution, Ecology, and Behavior seminar series (Fridays at 4pm in Myers 130)

 - Other discussion groups and journal clubs